Access and use genome track data

 Part 1: Basics of the UCSC Table Browser

 Use the UCSC Table Browser to download a BED file containing gene coordinates from human chromosome 1.
-Most of you said you’d used the UCSC browser before but if you don’t know how to do this you can run through the Table Browser User Guide.

 The VCF file looks like this — columns are chromosome, position, SNP identifier, base in reference genome, alternate base (i.e. in my genome), and the rest is details that you can look up in the VCF specification: